Richmond Secondary Teaching Schools Alliance: School Direct Programme

 Have achieved at least a grade C or above in both Mathematics and English Language GCSEs (or approved equivalents).
 If you do not currently hold a GCSE grade C or above in Mathematics and English Language, please note that we accept the equivalency tests in both Mathematics and English offered by Equivalency Testing.

-For PE you will also need at least a C grade in GCSE Science.
+For PE and Science subjects you will also need at least a C grade in GCSE Science.

 Teaching is physically and mentally demanding, and there are fitness requirements set by the Department for Education for applicants to initial teacher training programmes.
 Please see the Roehampton, St Marys and Goldsmiths University websites for further details.